JYL2027/ISS-Tracker/README.md

 4. **Run Docker**: To run the container, please run the command: `docker compose up -d`.
 The `-d` flags allow the containers to run in the background.
 5. **Final Steps**: Now that you have the container running, you must use curl commands to access routes to get the data you want.
 6. **Interpret Output**: Here, I will describe the curl commands and what output you should expect.
-   - `curl localhost:5000/epochs`: Returns the entire data set in XML format
+   - `curl localhost:5000/epochs`: Returns the entire data set
-   - `curl localhost:5000/epochs?limit=int&offset=int`: Returns modified list of Epochs given the query parameters limit and offset in XML format.
+   - `curl localhost:5000/epochs?limit=int&offset=int`: Returns modified list of Epochs given the query parameters limit and offset.
 To do this, place a number in place of the `int` in the curl command.
 The limit query limits the amount of data outputted, while offset will offset the data being outputted by the amount given.
    - `curl localhost:5000/epochs/<epoch>`: Returns the state vectors for a specific Epoch from the data set.
-To do this, replace `<epoch>` with a specific epoch you want from the downloaded XML data above.
+To do this, replace `<epoch>` with a specific epoch you want from the downloaded data above.
    - `curl localhost:5000/epochs/<epoch>/speed`: Returns the instantaneous speed of a specific Epoch from the data set in km/s.
-To do this, replace `<epoch>` with a specific epoch you want from the downloaded XML data above.
+To do this, replace `<epoch>` with a specific epoch you want from the downloaded data above.
    - `/epochs/<epoch>/location`: Returns the latitude, longitude, altitude, and geoposition for a specific Epoch in the data set.
-To do this, replace `<epoch>` with a specific epoch you want from the downloaded XML data above.
+To do this, replace `<epoch>` with a specific epoch you want from the downloaded data above.
    - `curl localhost:5000/now`: Returns the state vectors as vectors, altitude, latitude, longitude, geoposition, and the instantaneous speed for the EPOCH closest to the call time.
 7. **Pytest**: If you want to run the unit tests, first please run the command `docker ps -a` then identify the name of the flask container.
 Then, to run the pytest, run the command `docker exec -it <container name> bash` on the command line to attach to the container where <container name> is the name of the container.
-Then, after entering the container,r run `pytest test_iss_tracker.py` to run the unit tests.
+Then, after entering the container, run `pytest test_iss_tracker.py` to run the unit tests.
 8. **Cleanup**: After you are done with the analysis, please run the command `docker compose down` to clear the containers.

 ## AI Use (Chat GPT):